-Little by little, this willingness to develop and grow your mindfulness will expand.
+Little by little, be willing to develop and grow your awareness.
 You realise a shift in your thinking shows up in the words you use and the choices you find yourself making.
 So negative become positive.

 This is beautifully described by Rachel Macy Stafford as she realised that her daily negative reactions as a parent and wife, had become so toxic that she knew it was time for her to change.

 Are you ready to let go of negative thoughts or behaviours?
 Elisha Goldstein talks about Four Steps to Freedom from Negative Thinking which you may also find useful to read.

 Do share this post with others if you’ve found it helpful.